Dimensions, custom properties, and tags in Splunk Observability Cloud π

 .
 This renamed dimension is a custom property.

-For more information on how Observability Cloud uses custom properties to rename dimensions generated by monitoring software, see Guidance for metric and dimension names.
+For more information on how Splunk Observability Cloud uses custom properties to rename dimensions generated by monitoring software, see Guidance for metric and dimension names.

 You can also apply custom properties to tags.
 When you do this, anything that has that tag inherits the properties associated with the tag.
-For example, if you associate the "tier:web"
+For example, if you associate the tier:web

-custom property with the "apps-team"
+custom property with the apps-team

-tag, Observability Cloud attaches the "tier:web"
+tag, Splunk Observability Cloud attaches the tier:web

-custom property to any metric or dimension that has the "apps-team"
+custom property to any metric or dimension that has the apps-team

 tag.